-Ratio of the Estimated Renewal and Replacement Costs over the Asset Consumption Costs to give an indicator of sustainability in the asset's service provision.
+Ratio of the Estimated Operational, Maintenance, Renewal and Replacement Costs over the Asset Consumption Costs to give an indicator of sustainability in the asset's service provision.
 Planned or replacement expenditure will vary depending on the timing of the renewal project and is often incorporated into projects upgrading the asset.

-A Sustainability Index in excess of 0.9 over a ten year period is considered sustainable.
+A Sustainability Index in excess of 0.9 (90%) over a ten year period is generally considered sustainable using industry benchmarks.